 Uncertainty in the tax law may require an Advisory Account to accrue potential tax liabilities even in situations where an Advisory Account and/or its investors do not expect to be ultimately subject to those tax liabilities.
 Further, accounting standards and/or related tax reporting obligations may change, giving rise to additional accrual and/or other reporting obligations.
 Moreover, the interpretation and application of tax laws and regulations by certain tax authorities may not be clear, consistent or transparent.
-In addition, although the TCJA did not include material changes with respect to the tax treatment of private equity funds and hedge funds, the U.S. Congress has scrutinized the tax treatment of private equity funds and hedge funds.
 Any changes in law could result in material tax or other costs for certain Advisory Accounts and/or their investors, or require a significant restructuring of the manner in which certain Advisory Accounts are organized or operated.
 Each prospective investor is also encouraged to be aware that other developments in the tax laws of the United States and other jurisdictions could have a material effect on the tax consequences to investors, the Advisory Accounts and/or an Advisory Account's investments and that investors may be required to provide certain additional information to Goldman Sachs (which may be provided to the Internal Revenue Service or other taxing authorities) or may be subject to other adverse consequences as a result of that change in tax laws.